Is Your Back-Office Operations Person Retiring? 4 Replacement Options

 If the workloads are heavy, fixing cash and position reconciliation breaks can take a lot of time.
 Even more so for Separately Managed Accounts reconciliation.

-And if you push the team too far and stretch your resources thin, it will lead to burnout and ultimately less productivity.
+And if you push the team too far and stretch resources thin, it will lead to burnout and ultimately less productivity.

 4. Traditional Hires